 Your mental health matters.
 We believe that anyone who is experiencing mild to moderate mental health problems should be able to get the help and support they need, when they need it.
 That's why we're working with GPs, Local Health Boards, and the local Mind network to roll out Active Monitoring, our early intervention service, across Wales.

 Coronavirus restrictions mean that instead of face-to-face meetings we can provide support over the phone and online.
-Emergency funding from WCVA and Welsh Government has allowed us to offer Active Monitoring across the whole of Wales until January 2021.
+Emergency funding from WCVA and Welsh Government has allowed us to offer Active Monitoring across Wales.

 "Without this wonderful service I really don't think I would be here now."